uncenter/markdown-it-kbd-better/README.md

 Notably, it includes the following changes:

 - Support for replacing key names with values using a map (e.g. `mac:cmd` -> `⌘`).
 Fully customizable in the options, add your own replacements or disable it completely.
-Comes with a built-in preset for macOS keys.
+Comes with a built-in preset for replacing some common keys with icons.
+You could use this to make macros like `copy` to `⌘+C` or `win:ctrl` to `⊞+Ctrl`.
 - Support for transforming key names with a custom function (e.g. adding a prefix to all keys or capitalizing them).
 Fully customizable in the options, add your own transformations or disable it completely.
 - Support for case-sensitive key matching.
 Fully customizable in the options, disable it if you don't need it.